mosaico-anr/unsupervised-ml-ad-qoe-deg/README.md

-# Which ML Model for Detecting QoE Degradation in Low-Latency Applications: Cloud-Gaming Case Study
+# ML Models for Detecting QoE Degradation in Low-Latency Applications: A Cloud-Gaming Case Study

 This repository contains the code of the different unsupervised machine learning algorithms implemented in the paper to detect anomalies in Cloud Gaming Sessions.
+The paper was accepted at the Special Issue on Robust and Reliable Networks of the Future in [IEEE Transactions on Network and Service Management](https://ieeexplore.ieee.org/xpl/RecentIssue.jsp?punumber=4275028).

+DOI: (to appear)

 The models implemented are :
 - [Isolation Forest](https://ieeexplore.ieee.org/document/4781136)